 Yikes.
 This stings.
 I’ve done this myself before with a gym membership.
 It can be so easy to overlook an autopay expense that sneaks out of your checking account each month.

 The best cure?
 Always check your bank statements – every single month.
 It will take all of 3 minutes to do and will save you thousands.
 Unfortunately for this poor fellow, it cost him $3,600, which he could have added to his retirement nest egg over the years.

 If you’re unsure about a charge on the statement, call your bank to inquire.
 They can usually help you figure out what it is.
 This is an excellent Reddit personal finance thread to learn from because it reminds us to keep a close eye on our statements.

 Buying anything under a payment plan can be a real doozy.
 Most of the time, the terms are vague, and there is almost no discussion about the most important piece of information for you – the final price.
 For instance:

 - Car dealership, "So what do you want your monthly payment to be?"

 - Insurance agent, "Great, so your down payment is $XX, and your quarterly payments are $XX," etc.

 Um, I want to know what the final out the door price would be?

 Why is this bad?
 Because you cannot compare apples to apples with just a monthly payment.
-Sure they can make your monthly payment super low and just extend your term to forever so they make more money.
-Or for insurance purposes, you cannot compare that policy vs another one.
+Sure they can make your monthly payment super low and just extend your term forever, so they make more money.
+Or, for insurance purposes, you cannot compare that policy to another one.